Overview¶

 If you get errors instead of something similar to the responses above, then the application did not start up successfully.
 You can look for clues as to what went wrong by checking the various log files.
 See troubleshooting for more details.

-If you’re logged into the server locally (i.e., with a keyboard and a monitor), then you can visit the website in your browser now at http://localhost:8080.
+If you’re logged into the server locally (e.g., with a keyboard and a monitor or some kind of remote desktop software like VNC), then you can visit the website in your browser now at http://localhost:8080.

 Note

 If you’re logged into the server remotely over SSH, you won’t be able to visit the website in your browser just yet.
 Remote network access to the website is disabled by default.
-To enable remote access, head to Next steps.
+To enable remote access, head to Next steps after you’ve finished the rest of the numbered steps.

 The installer created a configuration file for you called config.toml